Sunset 300 Series: 1964–1965 homes in Sunset West, Livermore

 1. La Sirène - 3 bedrooms, 2 bathrooms, 1,127 sq. ft.
 With a pass-through garage and a name that whispers mermaid dreams, La Sirène was made for those who liked their practicality with a hint of poetry.

-From a July 1964 Oakland Tribune ad—floor plan of La Sirène, because even mermaids need storage.
+From a July 1964 Oakland Tribune ad—floor plan of La Sirène with a practical innovation: garage doors on both sides of the garage.

 2. La Rouge-Gorge - 3 bedrooms, 2 bathrooms.
 Named for the robin, this plan was cozy, cheerful, and ready for nesting.